-Are you interested in studying, working, or teaching English in another country?
+Are you interested in studying, working or teaching English in another country?

-What is a Fulbright scholarship?
+- What is a Fulbright scholarship?

-One scholarship could go to a writer finishing her novel in the Philippines.
-Another could support a Master’s student researching robots in the UK.
-A Fulbright scholarship could even sponsor a music student’s exploration of traditional folk music in rural China.
+The Fulbright Program operates in more than 160 countries across the world (140 of which are available through the U.S. Student Program), and as such Fulbright scholarships come in all shapes and sizes.
+One scholarship could go to a writer finishing their novel in the Philippines.
+Another could support a master’s student researching robots in the U.K. A Fulbright scholarship could even sponsor a music student’s exploration of traditional folk music in rural China.

-The Fulbright Program operates in more than 160 countries across the world.
-A Fulbright scholarship isn’t just for paying for grad school.
-It also supports research projects that drive innovation, solve complex problems, or add to our cross-cultural understanding.
+Plus, a Fulbright scholarship isn’t just for paying for grad school.
+It also supports research projects that drive innovation, solve complex problems or add to cross-cultural understanding.

-Thanks to federal funding, the Fulbright scholarship covers most or all of the costs of tuition, books, research, room and board, living costs, health insurance, and round-trip transportation.
+Thanks to federal funding, the Fulbright scholarship covers most or all of the costs of tuition, books, research, room and board, living costs, health insurance and round-trip transportation.
 Exact amounts differ by country and student.

 So, how can you qualify for a Fulbright scholarship?
 And could this international program be the answer to your question of how to pay for grad school?

-There are a few different strands of the Fulbright program, including one for international students and one for seasoned professionals.

-I’ll focus on the Fulbright U.S. Student Program.
+There are a few different strands of the Fulbright program, including one for international students and one for seasoned professionals — let’s focus on the Fulbright U.S. Student Program.

-The U.S. Student Program sends American students abroad to attend grad school, conduct research, or teach English.
+The U.S. Student Program sends American students abroad to attend grad school, conduct research or teach English.

-For this program, you need to be a U.S. citizen and hold a Bachelor’s degree before the grant starts.
-If you’re carrying out research, then you’ll need some proficiency in the host country’s native language.
-This requirement is waived for English teachers in certain places, like Korea and other East Asian countries.
+- For research grants: Have some proficiency in the host country’s native language (although this requirement is waived for English teachers in certain places, including South Korea and many other East Asian countries)

-The Fulbright committee wants to see that you’re a well-rounded person with unique passions and goals.
+Fulbright scholarships are merit-based, but you don’t need to be top of your class to qualify.
+The Fulbright committee wants to see that you’re a well-rounded person, with unique passions and goals.
 They rely a great deal on your application essays to get a sense of who you are and how you’ll make the most of a Fulbright scholarship.

 Therefore, take the time to meet with your professors or employers to talk about your interests.
-A generic recommendation letter simply won’t do.
-You need to make sure yours goes in-depth about your strengths and personality.
+A generic recommendation letter simply won’t do: You need to make sure yours goes in-depth about your strengths and personality.